Homaro Cantu: Media personality

 In 2007, Cantu appeared on Iron Chef America, defeating Masaharu Morimoto.
 In the episode, Cantu used a laser to caramelize edible packaging material, and liquid nitrogen to create beet (which was the secret ingredient) "balloons," among other innovations.
 He returned to the show in 2013, again facing off with Morimoto, this time in a battle of herring.
 He lost the rematch.

 Also in 2007, Cantu was featured in the documentary series Unwrapped and on Dinner: Impossible.
+In 2009, his restaurant Moto was featured on Anthony Bourdain: No Reservations.
 He appeared on Good Morning America and twice on The Ellen DeGeneres Show.
 He was featured on Roadtrip Nation in season six and was twice a guest judge on Hell's Kitchen.
 Cantu was also featured in the At the Table with ... documentary series and the British science documentary series Horizon.
 He appeared on the November 27, 2011, episode of CNN's The Next List.

 In 2010, Cantu produced and co-hosted a TV show called Future Food on Discovery's Planet Green.

 Following his death in 2015, Director/Producer Brett A. Schwartz of StoryScreen directed and produced a feature-length documentary film called Insatiable: The Homaro Cantu Story (2016).
 Insatiable had its world premiere at SXSW (South By Southwest Film Festival) in March 2016.